hupili/snsapi/README.md

    * In order to read those messages, just invoke `home_timeline` of your SQLite channel.
    * The data in SQLite DB are ready for further analysis.
-   For example, I remember some said that "snsapi is awesome" but can not recall the person.
+   For example, I remember someone said that "snsapi is awesome".
+   Who posted it?
+I can not recall.
-   Enter sqlite and one line of command will answer my question:
+   Now, enter sqlite and use one line of command to get the answer:
    `select * from message where text like '%snsapi%';`.
-   * You can also use EMail or RSS to distribute your statuses follow the updates of your friends.
+   * You can also use EMail or RSS to distribute your statuses and follow the updates of your friends.
-   * When there are new platforms, it just one configuration away to use them.
+   * When there are new platforms, it's just one configuration away to use them.
    The intervention from app developer is not needed.

 ## Lightning Demo 3 -- An Ad-Hoc DSN